vondele/cdbshorts/README.md

 Check positions in cdb local copy with one scored move, out of multiple legal that connect to a scored position.

+### books

+construct opening books, with properties on the eval as well as the PV

 ## usage

 ### building